feihong/office-setup/windows-10.md

 - [SpiderOak ONE](https://spideroak.com/opendownload)
 - [Adobe Acrobat Reader](https://get.adobe.com/reader/otherversions/) - Make sure to avoid the Reader DC option, which bundles crapware
+- [Picasa](http://filehippo.com/download_picasa/) - Note that Picasa has been discontinued by Google and has some problems under Windows 10 (see Notes)

+Install from ISO:

+- Microsoft Office

 ## Manual configuration